Document number: P3111R2.

 - Constraints: For the

-overload of this function, is_always_lock_free
+volatile overload of this function, is_always_lock_free is true.

 - Mandates:

-is a complete object type.
+T is a complete object type.

 [Note 1: Pointer arithmetic on void* or function pointers is ill-formed. — end note]